megakemp/megakemp.github.io/_posts/2014-06-25-leveraging-the-cloud-for-fun-and-games.md

 <div class="note">
 <p>
-The CS:GO server was only intended to run for the duration of the event, which would be a few hours.
+The CS:GO server was only intended to run for the duration of the event, which would last for a few hours.
 During that short period of time, I needed it to be <em>as fast and responsive as possible</em>.
 Hence, I went <em>all out</em> on the hardware.
 </p>
 </div>